Social | Community

 Road safety workshop for high school students (Australia and New Zealand)

-Partnered with RYDA which is an initiative that provides traffic safety education, the Group hosted road safety workshops for young drivers in schools in Australia and New Zealand.
-In 2022, the program provided learning opportunities to more than 41,250 students.
+Partnered with RYDA, which is an initiative that provides traffic safety education, the Group hosted road safety workshops for young drivers in schools in Australia and New Zealand.
+In 2023, a total of 48,564 students from 582 schools participated in 417 RYDA workshop days held in Australia and New Zealand.
 It promoted good habits and motivated the students to take responsible action as drivers and passengers to stay safe on roads.

 Message from the CEO of RYDA